SkylineCommunications/dataminer-docs-connectors/connector/doc/Arista_eOS_Manager.md

 ### Communication Settings

-On the  **Communication Manager** page it is possible to adjust how the data is retrieved.
-If it is possible to retrieve the data from different connections it can be configured on the **Type** parameter (e.g. GNMI, HTTP,...).
+On the **Communication Manager** page, you can adjust how the data is retrieved.
+If it is possible to retrieve the data from different connections, you can configure this using the **Type** parameter (e.g. gNMI, HTTP, etc.).

-When using GNMI it is possible to choose to "Subscribe" or to "poll" the data, this can be changed on the **Method** parameter.
-For "Subscribe" it is possible to configure an **Interval** of 0 or On Change, this will push the data when it changes to the connecter.
-For other values it will send the data every configured interval.
+When gNMI is used, you can choose to "Subscribe" or to "poll" the data.
+You can change this using the **Method** parameter.
+For "Subscribe", you can configure an **Interval** of *0* or *On Change*.
+The latter will push the data to the connecter whenever it changes.
+For other values, it will send the data every configured interval.

-Right clicking on the table will provide you with the options to:

-- **Delete Subscription** this will delete the selected **Custom Subscription**.
+You can delete a selected custom subscription from the table by right-clicking it and selecting **Delete Subscription**.

 ### Explorer

-On this page, you can execute a command through the command API.
+On the Explorer page, you can execute a command through the command API.
 This includes configuration commands.
 To do so, fill in the command in the **API Commands** box and click the **Send** button.
 You can execute multiple commands with one call, using a semicolon as separator, e.g. *show interfaces;show clock*.

 The result will be displayed in the **API Response** box.

-- **Request Viewer:** Displays the standalone parameter **API Request**, which shows the full request that is going to be sent based on the commands added by the user.
+The **Request Viewer** button displays the standalone parameter **API Request**, which shows the full request that is going to be sent based on the commands added by the user.

-## Dataminer Connectivity Framework
+## DataMiner Connectivity Framework

 The **1.0.0.x** range of the Arista eOS Manager connector supports the usage of DCF.